Keeping your cat's digestive system healthy

 Signs to look out for

-If you think your cat has digestive issues, there are several things to watch out for, including:
+If you think your cat has digestive issues, there are several things to watch for, including:

-Choosing the right food for your cat's healthy digestive system
+Choosing the right foods for your cat's healthy digestive system

 1 The Cat Encyclopaedia, 2017, Royal Canin, p254